-Meditation’s ability to relieve stress and increase productivity makes it a popular technique for promoting wellbeing in the workplace.
+Research indicates that meditation has the ability to relieve stress and increase productivity making it a popular technique for promoting wellbeing in the workplace.
 Considering this, it is probably no wonder why many CEO’s incorporate meditation into their hectic lifestyles.

 Here is a list of some well-known CEO’s who use meditation to help them become better leaders and achieve even higher levels of success:

 Weiner is a former Yahoo executive but you probably know him better as the CEO of LinkedIn.
-He blocks out time every day to practice meditation.
+He blocks out time during his work day to practice meditation.
 Weiner notes that this gives him time to think and to practice empathy and compassion, which has a positive impact on his productivity.

-This Huffington Post CEO has been practicing meditation since she was a teenager.
-She is a very vocal advocate of the practice claiming it is has played a huge role in her success.
+This successful Huffington Post CEO has been practicing meditation since she was a teenager.
+She is a very vocal advocate of the practice claiming it is has played a huge role in her success and leadership.